Cost of Living Comparison Between Chile and Australia Cost of Living Comparison Between Chile and Australia

 Monthly Cost of Living

-Chile is roughly 50% cheaper than Australia on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Chile is roughly 50% lower than in Australia on average – the gap runs across housing, groceries, transport, and services.

 Currency